johsteffens/tbman/README.md

 **Arguments**
    * `current_ptr` <br>
-Pointer to current memory instance for freeing or reallocation; Set to `NULL` for pure allocation.
+Pointer to current memory instance for freeing or reallocating; Set to `NULL` for pure allocation.

    * `current_size` (only `_nalloc`) <br>
-Previously requested or [granted size](#anchor_granted_amount) for freeing or reallocation of a memory instance.
+Previously requested or [granted size](#anchor_granted_amount) for freeing or reallocating a memory instance.
 Set to `0` for pure allocation.

    * `requested_size` <br>
 Requested new size pure allocation or reallocation.
 Set to `0` for freeing.